-Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Excellent and Sustainable Acute and Community Hospital Services review report Telford & Wrekin to set out the need for a far-reaching debate with patients, communities and partner organisations to shape the future of the NHS.
-It was proposed that senior clinicians and officers from the CCGs undertake a series of face to face presentations to key strategic local groups and stakeholder groups across the county, to introduce the need for Call To Action and to signpost how they can get their experiences and views fed into the process.
+Title of report Details of meeting and discussion on engagement and reports reviewed by the committee Date of meeting Board Board's action / resolution following consideration of the report Excellent and far-reaching debate with patients, communities and partner organisations Sustainable Acute and Community to shape the future of the NHS.
+Hospital Services review report It was proposed that senior clinicians and officers from the CCGs undertake a series of face to face presentations to key strategic local groups and stakeholder groups across the county, to introduce the need for Call To Action and to signpost how they can get their experiences and views fed into the process.
 We would also look to enlist these groups and organisations support, by asking them to use their own networks to spread the word beyond their immediate organisational boundaries.
 Developed a communication pack to be used by NHS representatives undertaking engagement activity on Call to Action which is attached as Appendix 1 for information.
 In addition to the face to face meetings, we want to capitalise on the links the CCGs have to a large number of patient support groups developed across the health sector, as well as their own engagement structures and partnerships.
 In order to ensure that we provide as much exposure to Call To Action as we can, we propose to contact these groups directly, to cascade information about Call To Action and how they can feed their views in, with the offer of a face to face meeting where that can be facilitated within the timescales.
 As part of the Call To Action process, providers of NHS services are being asked to engage with their staff.
-The CCGs are considering the use of web based feedback forms and online surveys, as well as the more traditional central postal address
+The CCGs are considering the use of web based feedback forms and online surveys, as well as the more traditional central postal address for information to be captured and then collated.
+We also recognise that social